fasiha/ebisu/README.md

 - `predictRecall` gives the current recall probability for a given fact.
 - `updateRecall` adjusts the belief about future recall probability given a quiz result.

 Behind this simple API, Ebisu is using a simple yet powerful model of forgetting, a model that is founded on Bayesian statistics and sum-of-exponentials (power law) forgetting.
+Thanks to these probabilistic foundations, Ebisu is able to handle quite a rich variety of quiz types:
+- of course you have your binary quizzes, i.e., pass/fail;
+- you also have Duolingo-style quizzes where the student got X points out of a maximum of Y points (binomial quizzes);
+- you can even customize the probability that the student “passed” the quiz even if they forgot the fact—this is handy for deweighting multiple-choice quizzes, and also for reader apps where the readers can click on words they don’t know (“the dog that didn’t bark”).

-With Ebisu, quiz applications can move away from “daily review piles” caused by less flexible scheduling algorithms.
+So with Ebisu, quiz applications can move away from “daily review piles” caused by less flexible scheduling algorithms.
 For instance, a student might have only five minutes to study today, so an app using Ebisu can ensure that only the facts most in danger of being forgotten are reviewed.
 And since every flashcard always has a recall probability at any given time, Ebisu also enables apps to provide an infinite stream of quizzes for students who are cramming.
 Thus, Ebisu intelligently handles over-reviewing as well as under-reviewing.

+Ebisu also has been able to support creative quiz apps that move beyond simple pass/fail flashcards.

+So.
 This document contains both a detailed mathematical description of the underlying algorithm as well as the software API it exports.
 Separate implementations in other languages are detailed below.

 The next sections are installation and an [API Quickstart](#qpi-quickstart).
 See these if you know you want to use Ebisu in your app.

 Then in the [How It Works](#how-it-works) section, I contrast Ebisu to other scheduling algorithms and describe, non-technically, why you should use it.

 Then there’s a long [Math](#the-math) section that details Ebisu’s algorithm mathematically.
-If you like Gamma-distributed random variables, importance sampling, and maximum likelihood, this is for you.
+If you like nonlinear-transformed Beta-distributed random variables, maximum a posteriori estimation, and incomplete Beta functions, this is for you.

 > Nerdy details in a nutshell: Ebisu largely follows Mozer et al.’s multiscale context model (MCM) of `n` leaky integrators, published at NIPS 2009 (see [bibliography](#bibliography)), but with a Bayesian twist.
-The probability of recall for a given fact is assumed to be governed by an ensemble of decaying exponentials with *fixed* time constants (these increase from an hour to ten years) but *uncertain* mixture weights.
-The weights themselves decay according to an exponential to a single uncertain value governed by a Beta random variable.
+The probability of recall for a given fact is assumed to be governed by an ensemble of decaying exponentials with *fixed* time constants (ranging from an hour to ten years) but *uncertain* mixture weights.
+These weights decay according to an exponential to a single uncertain value governed by a Beta random variable.
 Therefore, the recall probability at any given time is a straightforward arithmetic expression of elapsed time, time constants, and weights.
-And after a quiz, the new best estimate of the weights is computed via a simple MAP (maximum a posteriori) estimator that uses a standard Scipy hill-climbing algorithm.
+After a quiz, the new best estimate of the weights is computed via a simple MAP (maximum a posteriori) estimator that uses a standard Scipy hill-climbing algorithm.

 Finally, in the [Source Code](#source-code) section, we describe the software testing done to validate the math, including tests comparing Ebisu’s output to Monte Carlo sampling.

 A quick note on history—more information is in the [Changelog](https://github.com/fasiha/ebisu/blob/gh-pages/CHANGELOG.md).
 This document discusses Ebisu v3.
 Versions 2 and before used a very different model that was both more complex and that failed to handle the *strenghening* of memory that accompanied quizzes.
 If you are interested, see the [Changelog](https://github.com/fasiha/ebisu/blob/gh-pages/CHANGELOG.md) for details and a migration guide.